AFSP Tax Law Update Course Requirements

 Non-exempt preparers should NOT take tax update courses.

-Tax update courses duplicate some of the content in the 6 hour AFTR course.
+Tax update courses duplicate some of the content in the required 6 hour Annual Federal Tax Refresher (AFTR) course.

 Tax preparers who are classified as “Exempt” are exempt from taking the Annual Federal Tax Refresher (AFTR) course as part of obtaining the IRS Annual Filing Season Program (AFSP) credential.
 See Am I Exempt or Non-Exempt? for further clarification.
 Instead of taking the AFTR course, however, they are required to take a Tax Law Update course.